 The Company also funds and arranges for the Directors to receive regular training.
-In this connection, the Company's external auditors, KPMG LLP, conducted a briefing session for the Board during FY2015 on the latest changes to the financial reporting standards.
-Further, a briefing session was conducted for the Board during FY2015 on the amendments to the Companies Act.
-Various Directors attended seminars and courses organised by the Singapore Institute of Directors and other professional organisations, including the Corporate Governance Roundup 2015 and Remuneration Committee Chairmen Conversation, and a seminar in relation to the recent changes to the Listing Manual organised by the Singapore Exchange Limited.
+In this connection, the Company's external auditors, KPMG LLP, conducted a briefing session for the Board during FY2016 on the latest changes to the financial reporting standards.
+Various Directors attended seminars and courses organized by the Singapore Institute of Directors and other professional organisations, including the Corporate Governance Roundup 2016, Launch of the Board Guide, Singapore Directorship Report 2016, The State of Corporate Governance Disclosures in Singapore, Singapore Governance & Transparency Forum, Launch of Remuneration Committee Guide and Remuneration Committee Chairmen Conversation/ Forum (2016).